iptizer/k8s-workshop/docs/explore/gitea.md

 # Gitea

 Gitea is an open source git server.

+## Setup

 It can easily be installed using helm.
 Copy the following text into a file called `helm_gitea.yaml`.

 ```yaml
 ingress: